glamorous-noob/pwn_adventure_3/Episode_07-Get_rich_and_fast/README.md

 ### IV - The execution

 Now what I needed was to find a good trigger.
 I remembered the name of a function I saw a lot in the decompiler window and the vftables during last episodes but I'd never really paid attention to it: `CanActivateInInvetory`.
-I guessed the word "activate" is the one to be used when firing as spell, and after searching a little bit in the symbols I found `GreatBallsOfFire::PerformActivate`.
+I guessed the word "activate" is the one to be used when firing a spell, and after searching a little bit in the symbols I found `GreatBallsOfFire::PerformActivate`.
 After doing the usual for the GreatBallOfFire class type and its vftable, it gives this.
 (Note that the second argument to `SpawnProjectile` is Ghidra's decompiler's weird way of saying `IPlayer ref - 0x70`)

 ![GBoF_performActivate](Images/GBoF_performActivate.png)